Before the Event

 - Ask hotel management if they have made arrangements for alternate lodging during the evacuation period.
 You may want to consider altering your travel plans.

 - If you have friends or family who live outside the evacuation area, stay with them during the evacuation period.
-Or, you can go to either a hotel/motel in western Broward County outside the evacuation area, or to an American Red Cross Mass Care shelter.
+Or, you can go to either a hotel/motel in western Broward County outside the evacuation area, or to an General Population shelter.
 If you try and remain at your hotel, you will not only be in violation of a mandatory evacuation, but could be cut off from police, medical and other major services for an extended period of time due to damaged or flooded roads.

-- Transportation assistance from Broward County Transit (BCT) is available to and from the evacuation zones to the American Red Cross shelters.
+- Transportation assistance from Broward County Transit (BCT) is available to and from the evacuation zones to the General Population shelters.
 If you evacuate to a residence, hotel or motel outside the evacuation area, however, you must provide your own transportation.

 - Be sure to have plenty of cash when you evacuate.
 The power may be out for an indefinite period of time after a storm and ATMs and credit card machines will not be working.